IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- No matter where the user is located in the webpage, they should be able to begin a conversation either with a chatbot for general questions and status of their car purchase status.
+- No matter where the user is located in the webpage, they should be able to begin a conversation with their vendor
-- If the chatbot is not enough, they can request the assistant of a vendor por more information.

 - **Priority**: High